-- Persons with a family history of mental illness, drug abuse, and alcoholism are also at risk of developing an anxiety disorder.
+- Persons with a family history of mental illness, drug abuse, and alcoholism risk developing an anxiety disorder.

 - Anxiety disorder is also common in people struggling with depression and drug/alcohol abuse.

-- Studies show that women are twice likely to struggle with anxiety disorders as compared to men.
+- Studies show that women are twice as likely to struggle with anxiety disorders as men.

 The condition affects the psychological, physical, and behavioral being of the individual.
-The symptoms of a person having anxiety disorders can be easily mistaken for a heart attack.
+The common symptoms of a person having anxiety disorders can be easily mistaken for a heart attack.
 It is, therefore, important for doctors to make the diagnosis.
-The symptoms of anxiety disorder often recur getting in the way of the healthy life of the individual.
+Anxiety symptoms often recur, getting in the way of the individual’s healthy life.

-For persons who have a history of anxiety attacks, you should watch out for the symptoms:
+Physical symptoms include blushing, heavy sweating, trembling, nausea, chest pain, and difficulty talking.
+For persons who have a medical history of anxiety attacks, you should watch out for the symptoms:

-- The individual is overly stressed by regular events, too restless, overly vigilant, and is unable to overcome worry.
+- The individual is overly stressed by regular events, too restless, extremely vigilant, and unable to overcome worry.